-With the end of the Great War, there was also great damage - 17 million people were killed, many homes were lost and many people were left poor.
+With the end of the Great War, there was also great damage across Europe - 17 million people were killed, homes were lost and people's livelihoods ruined.

 Germany was perhaps the most affected - the signing of the Treaty of Versailles in June 1919 saw them take the blame for starting the war.

-As a result, they were punished with huge fines, their military was shrunk to a fraction of the size and 13% of its territory, including east Prussia and Alsace-Lorraine, was removed.
+As a result, they were punished with huge fines, their military was shrunk to a fraction of its size and 13% of its territory, including east Prussia and Alsace-Lorraine, was removed.

 Germany's economy was crippled post-World War One and many were furious with the country's government for agreeing to the terms of the treaty.

-This instability and anger opened the door for Adolf Hitler, who wanted to claim back land Germany had lost following the First World War, take control of Europe and ultimately reverse terms agreed to in the Treaty of Versailles.
+This instability and anger opened the door for Adolf Hitler, who wanted to claim back land Germany had lost, take control of Europe and ultimately reverse the terms agreed to in the Treaty of Versailles.

 The Beginning Of War